 About Me

 I grew up in Windsor, Ontario, Canada, a place Stephen Colbert once referred to as the “Earth’s rectum.”
-Planetary poop talk aside, I like to point out to people that Windsor is the only part of Canada south of the United States and therefore more southern than most Michiganders think they are.
+Planetary poop talk aside, I like to point out to people that Windsor is the only part of Canada south of the contiguous United States and therefore more southern than most Michiganders think they are.

 Hey, it’s me!